Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Data and Methodology

-We tested our approximation given by the EdS kernels when we fit the model given by Eq.\eqref{eq:muEvolution} below, with $c_1=\lambda=0$, that is, its scale-independent version.
+{Furthermore, we tested our approximation given by the EdS kernels when we fit the model given by Eq.\eqref{eq:muEvolution} below, with $c_1=\lambda=0$, that is, its scale-independent version.
 We compared power spectrum outputs of the code \texttt{fkpt}\footnote{\href{https://github.com/alejandroaviles/fkpt}{https://github.com/alejandroaviles/fkpt}} \cite{Rodriguez-Meza:2023rga}, that in the case of scale-independent MG, utilizes the full, correct kernels in MG, against the code utilizing EdS kernels.
 We estimated the ratio between the power spectra with the full kernels versus the EdS ones.
-We considered the the first three multipoles, $\ell=0$, 2 and 4, for several values of $\mu_0$ and redshift.
-For example, in the particular case on which the modified gravity parameter $\mu_0=0.5$, at redshift $z=0.3$, we find that the difference in the monopole is smaller than the 2\% for scales $k< 0.2\,h\,\text{Mpc}^{-1}$.
-For the quadrupole, the difference increases to the 4\%.
-We also considered the hexadecapole for future references which reaches up to the 6\%, although we never fit it in this work.
-At larger redshifts, or values of the parameter $\mu_0$ closer to zero, the differences are even smaller.
-Hence, we are reporting an extreme case.
-Such analysis demonstrates that the use of EdS is safe within DESI DR1, provided that the deviations from GR give kernel differences with EdS remain small within the scale-independent version of the model given by Eq.\eqref{eq:muEvolution} and we work within such an assumption. {In the case of scale-dependent MG the growth rate also becomes scale-dependent.
-Although, in principle, the perturbative technique should be modified to include the factors $f(k, t)$ \cite{Rodriguez-Meza:2023rga}, for simplicity, we choose to use the same pipeline as in the rest of the paper.
-This approach is expected to be accurate for small deviations from GR.} Finally, we also note that our method relies on linear parameterizations only, in that sense our approach is not complete at quasi-linear scales.
-However, there are multiple ways to extend beyond linear order, even while enforcing physically motivated symmetries, see e.g.\ \cite{DAmico:2021rdb,Euclid:2023bgs}.
-It is worth noticing that these additional terms only influence the theoretical power spectrum through loop contributions, which are likely to be minimal for theories that are close to GR.
-Hence, in this work we are assuming that such (unspecified) non-linear terms can be neglected.
+We considered the first three multipoles, $\ell=0$, 2 and 4 (although we do not use the latter in the fits), for several values of $\mu_0$ and redshift.
+For example, we provide in the appendix \cref{fig:EdSvsMG} that illustrate such a power ratio for the particular case where the modified gravity parameter $\mu_0=0.5$ at redshift $z=0.3$.
+We found that for larger redshifts, or smaller values of the parameter $\mu_0$, the differences are always smaller so this should be considered as an extreme case.
+As shown in the figure, the difference in the monopole is smaller than the 1\% for scales $k< 0.12\,h\,\text{Mpc}^{-1}$ and smaller than the 2\% for scales $k<0.25\,h\,\text{Mpc}^{-1}$.
+For the quadrupole, the difference is smaller than the 2.4\% for scales $k< 0.10\,h\,\text{Mpc}^{-1}$ and remains bellow 3.6\% when it gets to $k=0.20\,h\,\text{Mpc}^{-1}$.
+Although we never fit the hexadecapole in this work, we just show it here for future references in the figure.
+Again, this is for value of $\mu_0=0.50$ which are far from the GR value of zero, and this is consistent with our discussion in the previous paragraph where the mean values obtained from our most constraining combinations of data sets are found to be $\sim 0.05$ for $\mu_0$.
+This analysis shows that the use of EdS is safe within DESI DR1, provided that the deviations from GR give kernel differences with EdS that remain small when using Eq.\eqref{eq:muEvolution} and we work within such an assumption.}